watson-developer-cloud/food-coach/README.md

    Leave the `.env` file open in your text editor.

-1. In your Bluemix console, open the Conversation service instance where you imported the workspace.
+1. In your Bluemix console, open the Assistant service instance where you imported the workspace.

 1. Click the menu icon in the upper right corner of the workspace tile, and then select **View details**.